 Another cause of leg cramps can be from your prescription medications.
 One in particular to blame is if you take a statin medication for lowering cholesterol.
 If you’re on a statin and have been noticing more leg cramps, then tell your physician.
 Other prescriptions that could be contributing are diuretics, drugs to treat osteoporosis and asthma, etc. He may want to switch the medication or lower your dosage.

-Underlying Medical Conditions Can Also Be Responsible for Leg Cramps
+Underlying Medical Conditions Can Also Be Responsible

 Legs cramps usually are temporary, if they keep happening then it’s time for you to see your physician.
 Your doctor will want to test how the blood is flowing in your legs or send you to a specialist that will test the nerves in the legs for any nerve compression.